01 of 07

 Poor airflow usually results from a dirty air filter or ductwork that has become blocked, crimped or even disconnected.

 - Confirm that the air filter in the air handler is clean.
 If it's dirty, clean or replace the air filter.

 - Visually inspect all ductwork to make sure it has not become disconnected or crimped.
 This includes ductwork that may be in the hard-to-reach attic, basement, or crawl space areas.
 Repair or connect ductwork as needed.

 - Check register... dampers on vents in the rooms to make sure they are fully open.

 PROBLEM: Air Conditioner Does Not Dehumidify Air—Oversized System

 This problem can be caused by an air-conditioning system that is too large for the house.
-If your system has always failed to dehumidify adequately, and it commonly short cycles (turns on and off frequently), an oversized system is the likely cause.
+If your system has always failed to dehumidify adequately, and it commonly short cycles (turns on and off frequently), an oversized system is a likely cause.
 An oversized system can cool the air so fast that the thermostat shuts off the system before much of the humid air has made its way across the cooling coil to get dehumidified.

-The only real solution is to replace... the condensing unit and coils with a properly sized system.
+The only real solution is to replace the... condensing unit and coils with a properly sized system.
 You can also try to increase the cooling load artificially, such as by air conditioning your garage or basement space with additional ductwork.Continue to 5 of 7 below.

 05 of 07